Epse/Epse.github.io/_posts/2023-12-13-belux-plugin-survey.md

 Belux vACC has seen quite some changes in its plugins this last year and I wondered what the vATCOs thought of this.
 I made a very short survey, published it to our ATCOs and analysed the results.

+This post was edited on 2023-12-30 to reflect feedback.

 First and foremost, let's set some ground truths about responses.
 We pinned the link and pinged everyone in discord, but not all our members are always this active in discord.
 Our roster counts around 30 vACTCOs and I got 16 responses on the survey.